mjuenema/python-TSIP/README.rst

            print 'GPS UTC offset .........: %f' % (report[3])
            break

-More examples can be found in the `docs/examples/` folder.
+More examples can be found in the `docs/examples/` folder (haven't been updated to work with Python 3)